TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 He was building a universe where everything was a function.
 No primitives, no special cases, a pure algebra of computation.
 Even numbers were represented not as values but as behaviors: the number three was a function that applied another function three times.
 Church encoding, as it would later be called.

 This was computation distilled to its essence, without the distractions of physical implementation.
-It was pure abstraction, the kind that mathematicians lived for.
+It was pure abstraction, the kind that mathematicians live for.

-Church couldn't have known that decades later, these abstractions would help shape programming languages that would power everything from space shuttles to smartphones.
+Church couldn't have known that decades later, these abstractions would help shape programming languages that would power everything from spacecraft to children's toys.
 That his notation would become the foundation for a new way of thinking about computation.
 That his identity function, the simplest of all functions, would serve as the bedrock on which entire digital worlds would be built.

 He couldn't have foreseen that his lambda calculus would prove equivalent to Turing's notion of computability, with Turing machines and lambda expressions representing the same fundamental computational possibilities.
-Both men approached the problem from different directions, Church through pure functions, Turing through mechanical processes, but arrived at the same frontier of what was possible in computation.
+The two men approached the problem from different directions, Church through pure functions, Turing through mechanical processes, but arrived at the same frontier of what was possible in computation.

 Church certainly couldn't have imagined that in the coming decades, his notion of functions as first-class values would revolutionize programming practice.
 That his abstract foundation would help programmers tackle problems of concurrency, distribution, and state management in systems of staggering complexity.
-That his functions would one day execute billions of times per second on machines smaller than a fingernail.
+That his abstract functions would one day execute billions of times per second on machines smaller than a fingernail.

 A couple of decades after Church's work, at the Massachusetts Institute of Technology, John McCarthy would take inspiration from the lambda calculus to create the LISP programming language, introducing parentheses as the iconic delimiter, the container that would say: within these bounds, transformation occurs.